Wizek/loadr/README.md

 And you have your very own local loadr.
 Place .js files into `./packages` and they will be accessible through loadr.
 Folders and symlinks are OK too.

+*Tip:* I use symlinks to point `./packages/projectName/` to `/path/to/projetName/src/js/` so I can use loadr to manage project-specific dependencies as well.

-You can specify dependencies placed in there for scripts very similar to how you would `"use strict";`:
+You can specify dependencies placed in there for scripts very similar to how you would `"use strict";`

     "require path/to/my/dependency";

 *Note:* the semicolon at the end is optional and is used now to visually emphasize the above as being a statement

-*Note:* The path is relative to `loadr/packages`
+*Note:* The path is relative to `./packages` folder within your cloned loadr folder.

 Let's suppose you place `foo.js`, `folder/bar.js` and `folder/baz.js` into `./packages`.